zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 organization, such as the government, deciding to f ollow some new rule or to establish some new law.
 We talk about a government “adopting” certain laws.
 They approve them, and they put them into use.

 Rene then says, “Look at this cute little dog.
 This  card lists his breed and says he was neglected and abandoned.”
 The “card” is a littl e piece of paper, we’re guessing, that is attached to the dog’s cage, where  they keep the dog.
 The card lists his “breed” (breed).
-The “breed” of the dog i s the specific type of dog that it is.
+The “breed” of the dog is the specific type of dog that it is.
 We actually use this word for a lot of differen t kinds of animals when we’re talking about a specific kind of, in this case, dog  or cat or horse.
 We don’t talk about breeds when we’re talking about human beings,  however – at least, not in the same way.

 Rene says this particular dog has been “neglected a nd abandoned.”
 “To neglect” (neglect) means to ignore or not take care of somet hing or someone.
 So, if the dog has been neglected, the dog has not been taken care of properly – perhaps he’s sick or doesn’t have enough food.